jasonnnnli/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 * [BarcodeFormatIds, BarcodeFormatIds_2](#barcodeformatids-barcodeformatids2)
 * [MirrorMode](#mirrormode)
 * [RequireStartStopChars](#requirestartstopchars)

-  Specifies whether decoding requires start and stop characters.

 * [AllModuleDeviation](#allmoduledeviation)

-  Specifies the deviation of the bar size from the standard bar size.

 * [HeadModuleRatio, TailModuleRatio](#headmoduleratio-tailmoduleratio)

-  Specifies the number and size of custom bars for non-standard 1D barcodes at the head or tail.

 * [StandardFormat](#standardformat)

-  Specifies standard barcode formats for non-standard 1D character sets.

 * [AustralianPostEncodingTable](#australianpostencodingtable)

-  Specifies the decoding table to be used by the Customer Information Fields in the AustralianPost Code.

 * [MinQuietZoneWidth](#minquietzonewidth)

-  Specifies the minimum width of the barcode quiet zone.

-  > Quiet zone is the blank margin on both sides of the barcode that tells the barcode scanner where the barcode symbol starts and stops.

 * [ModuleSizeRangeArray](#modulesizerangearray)

-  Specifies the size range of module dimensions to search for barcodes.

 * [Others](#Others)

 ## BarcodeFormatIds, BarcodeFormatIds_2

 Specifies the barcode type for which the `FormatSpecification` object applies.
+This is essential to make any format specific configuration.
+Read on to see how it is used in actual templates.

 ## MirrorMode

 This parameter specifies whether to decode mirror barcodes.

 Sometimes the image we get is a mirror image of the actual scene.
+For example, the following is a normal QR code

+![normal QR][1]

+and this is the same code when mirrored:

+![mirror QR][2]

 For 2D barcodes, mirroring may cause the decoding to fail.
 In this case, we can configure `MirrorMode` to handle it.
-The default value of `MirrorMode` is `MM_BOTH` for `QRCode`, `DataMatrix`, `PDF417`, `AZTEC`, `Micro QR Code`, `Micro PDF417`, `DotCode`, `Pharmacode Two-Track`, and `MM_NORMAL` for other barcode types.
+The allowed values are

 | Enumeration    | Value | Note     |
 |-----------|--------|----------------------|